Ruqsana2504/Project/order-service/README.md

 It only records what should happen next
 Saga decides how.

-The Order Service stores the immutable intent of a user’s purchase and tracks the order state, while downstream services handle inventory and payment as part of a Saga.
+The Order Service stores the immutable intent of a user’s purchase and tracks the order state,while downstream services handle inventory and payment as part of a Saga.